Ramipril Sandoz (Ramipril)

 What Is Ramipril Sandoz Used For?

-Ramipril Sandoz is an ACE inhibitor medication that helps treat several heart and blood vessel conditions by making it easier for your heart to pump blood throughout your body.
+Ramipril Sandoz contains ramipril, an ACE inhibitor that helps widen blood vessels to reduce pressure and make it easier for your heart to pump blood throughout your body.

 Primary Uses

-Ramipril Sandoz treats high blood pressure (hypertension), heart failure following a heart attack, kidney problems caused by diabetes or high blood pressure, and helps prevent cardiovascular problems in patients 55 years or older who have heart disease, circulation problems, or stroke history.
+Ramipril Sandoz treats high blood pressure (hypertension), heart failure following a heart attack, kidney problems caused by diabetes or high blood pressure, and helps prevent cardiovascular problems in patients 55 years or older who have heart disease, circulation problems, stroke history, or diabetes with additional risk factors.

 How It Works

-Ramipril Sandoz works by widening your blood vessels, which reduces pressure and makes it easier for your heart to pump blood.
-This increases oxygen supply to your heart, reduces heart stress, and improves blood flow through your kidneys, helping them work more efficiently.
+Ramipril works by widening blood vessels, which reduces pressure and makes it easier for your heart to pump blood.
+This increases oxygen supply to your heart, reduces heart stress, and improves blood flow through kidney vessels to help them work more efficiently.

 How to Take Ramipril Sandoz